abcarr/eecs568-drift-FordAV/data/README.txt

 For the rosbags generated as part of the downsampling study, please download them at the following link: https://drive.google.com/file/d/1bfKoXbWuWJHtk1LLLd8McSnwwiFw3PpV/view?usp=drive_link

-The first comes from the Ford AV sample dataset (https://ford-multi-av-seasonal.s3-us-west-2.amazonaws.com/Sample-Data.tar.gz).
+The first comes from the Ford AV sample dataset and is a straight line path (https://ford-multi-av-seasonal.s3-us-west-2.amazonaws.com/Sample-Data.tar.gz).

 Created a filtered FordAV_straight_path_data_sample.bag file from the FordAV repo using the following command.
 Note that lidar topics were filtered out due to their large size